Share this Article

-- Nuclear Medicine Technologist
+Nuclear Medicine Technologist

-- Diagnostic Medical Sonographer
+Diagnostic Medical Sonographer

-Diagnostic medical sonographers use sonography machines to run tests that determine if patients have specific ailments.
+Diagnostic medical sonographers use sonography instruments to run tests that determine if patients have specific ailments.
 They work in OB/GYN practices, hospitals, outpatient centers, and imaging facilities.
 Sonographers in hospitals may work any shift, while those in other settings typically work during regular business hours.
 These professionals can specialize in specific types of sonograms, including cardiovascular tests.

 These technologists operate MRI equipment, which takes images of organs and soft tissues within the body.
 They must ensure patients follow all guidelines, remain calm, and stay still for the scans.
 These professionals often take responsibility for the cleanliness and safety of their MRI rooms.